Car Insurance Mileage Verification: What Happens If You Lie?

 Commute Distance Verification

 Insurers also ask specifically about your commute.
 They want to know how far you drive to work, how many days per week you commute, and whether you use your car for business.
-Tools like Verisk's GarageConfirm analyze license plate scan data to verify whether a vehicle's usage pattern matches a reported commute.
+Tools like Verisk's MileageConfirm analyze vehicle inspection data and service records to verify whether a vehicle's usage pattern matches a reported commute.
 Remote workers and retirees who drive very little may qualify for additional discounts.

 Pincher's Pro Tip